Lymphoma Consortia, Initiatives and Scientific Workshops

 Marginal Zone Lymphoma International Scientific Workshop

-LRF invested in the development of a global marginal zone lymphoma (MZL) Scientific Workshop that brought together the world’s leading MZL experts to discuss the latest research findings, foster collaboration within the MZL research community, and create a research agenda that would prioritize MZL research and improve MZL diagnosis and treatment.
+LRF is committed to the development of global marginal zone lymphoma (MZL) Scientific Workshop that bring together the world’s leading MZL experts to discuss the latest research findings, foster collaboration within the MZL research community, and create a research agenda that would prioritize MZL research and improve MZL diagnosis and treatment.

 Transformed Lymphomas and CLL Scientific Workshop